gabrielegilardi/Q-Learning/README.md

 - The deterministic model and probabilistic model have both two versions, one using dictionaries (less memory but slower) and one using arrays (more memory but faster).
 - Double Q-learning can be used with basic Q-learning as well as with Dyna-Q.
 - The Q-learning class in *QLearner.py* can be used for any reinforcement learning problem, while *robot.py* and *test.py* are specific for a grid-world type problem (i.e. finding the best policy to go from a start point to a goal point).
-- Note: states must be unique integers in the interval `(0,num_states)`, action must be unique integers in the interval `(0,num_actions)`, and all states must have all the actions.
+- Note: states must be unique integers in the interval `(0,num_states)`, actions must be unique integers in the interval `(0,num_actions)`, and all states must have all the actions.
 - Usage: *python test.py csv-filename*.

 ## Parameters